duoduo70/Tiny-Tiny-Web/docs/index.md

-# Tiny Tiny Web 2 temporary Documentation/临时文档
+# Tiny Tiny Web 2 User Documentation / Tiny Tiny Web 2 用户文档

 Tiny-Tiny-Web, A free software that concentrate on rapidly and easily create web server, which use Rust as development language, publish under GPLv3 License.
 In following texts, we call it TTWeb for short.